New Hampshire SR-22 Insurance for 2022

 - New Hampshire does not require drivers to have car insurance

-- SR-22 can be required in New Hampshire for various reasons, including being convicted of a DUI
+- New Hampshire SR-22 insurance can be required for various reasons, including being convicted of a DUI

 - The SR-22 form itself isn’t very expensive, but your car insurance rates will be much higher